opencog/sensory/DesignNotes.md

   to have an easier time of it.
 * The concurrent queue should be changed to finite-size buffer and discard old data.
+* The NICK command gets a badly-parsed response if the nick is in use.

 Early draft notes